sider/sider-docs/docs/tools/php/phinder.md

 ## Getting Started

-To start using Phinder, enable it in [Repository Settings](../../getting-started/repository-settings.md) and put a `phinder.yml` config file in your repository.
+To start using Phinder, enable it in your [repository settings](../../getting-started/repository-settings.md) and put a `phinder.yml` config file in your repository.
 Visit the project page on GitHub to see a [sample `phinder.yml`](https://github.com/sider/phinder/blob/master/sample/phinder.yml):

 <div class="Video">